elie-wanko/IntervalGraphColoring/README.md

 How many intervals do you want to consider ?
 5

-To enter an interval, type in the start and end separated by a space, e.g. 2 5.
-Interval no. 1: 1 3
-Interval no. 2: 1 5
-Interval no. 3: 1 2
-Interval no. 4: 4 8
-Interval no. 5: 2 8

 Intervals : {(1,3), (1,5), (1,2), (4,8), (2,8), }
  * Chromatic Number of G = 4